jhayz48/Destiny-2-FW/README.md

 ### Details:
 #### This script is written to work in a Ubuntu system with an iptables firewall and openvpn.
 #### The first two systems added must be the hosts of each fireteam.
-#### Every time you want to invite players to the fireteam you must stop the firewall first.
-Sniff the IDs of the new members and add them.
-Once the fireteam is ready start the firewall back up.
-(This is not necessary if you use auto sniffing.)
+#### If the firewall is active, accounts that are not already in the firewall will be unable to join the fireteam.
+You can run the auto sniffer to add them.
 #### This is tested to work on PSN, Xbox and Steam.
 If you encounter any issues feel free to make an issue.
 #### Also please do not run this on your personal computer it will clobber your firewall rules.
 It is meant to be run on an isolated vps/cloud instance.
 #### Credits to inchenzo & BasRaayman.